swarajrath/swaraj-portfoilio/README.md

-This is source code of my portfolio webste
+This is source code of my portfolio website

 ## Swaraj Rath

-Visit [https://swaraj-portfolio.netlify.app/](https://swaraj-portfolio.netlify.app/) to view it in the browser.
+Visit [https://swarajrath.com/](https://swarajrath.com/) to view it in the browser.